asterisk/documentation/docs/Configuration/Applications/Voicemail/Message-Waiting-Indication.md

----
+!!! note **  **res\_pjsip

-**Note:**  **res\_pjsip**: The functionality for outbound SIP subscription is not available in res\_pjsip yet.
+    : The functionality for outbound SIP subscription is not available in res\_pjsip yet.
 Internal infrastructure is built that would allow it, so if this is something you want to work on, please contact the [Asterisk development community](http://www.asterisk.org/community/discuss).

----
+[//]: # (end-note)

 Outbound MWI subscription with chan\_sip